 The report comes on the heels of another statement made this past month by the FDA that stated California-based, Monster Energy Drink, had been associated with similar adverse events.
 Some of the victims allegedly harmed by the drink are calling it a dangerous and defective product and have already filed civil personal injury lawsuits against the product’s maker.

-The drinks have incredibly high caffeine levels, which are often not marked on packaging and are not heavily regulated by the FDA.
+The drinks have incredibly high caffeine levels, which are often not marked on the packaging and are not heavily regulated by the FDA.

 Both Monster and 5-Hour Energy have denied their products are unsafe for consumption.